Nerostevenz/alx-low_level_programming-3/0x02-functions_nested_loops/README.md

-# Functions, nested loops
+# functions, nested loops

-## 0. _putchar
+# 0-putchar
-Program that prints "_putchar", followed by a new line. prints the alphabet, in lowercase, followed by a new line.
+ program that prints _putchar, followed by a new line.